 So after seven enjoyable but tiring months on the road and the resolution of a frustrating mechanical issue we decided to call it a season.
 We left Texas and worked our way back to Florida.
 We spent almost a month relaxing in the Keys before leaving our MH there and driving home.
 Mid-January we will drive back to the Keys and enjoy a few more months of warm weather before getting back out on the road.
 Where are we going next?
 Stay tuned!

-Our three sons are single bachelors living in, and taking care of, our New York home while we are on the road.
-We really miss our boys.
+Our three children are single and living in, and taking care of, our home while we are on the road.
+We really miss our kids.
 We are a very close family and being away from them and the rest of our family and friends has been difficult at times.
-Going on the road and being away from our boys was something we talked about for a long time before we retired.
+Going on the road was something we talked about for a long time before we retired.
 We love traveling and seeing the country and while I am glad we made that decision it has not always been easy.
 There have been times when I wondered “what were we thinking.”
 Retirement is supposed to be a time to relax and enjoy life, family and friends.
 The truth is life on the road is not always easy or relaxing and being homesick can often be overwhelming.

 Living in a small home that doubles as your transportation is challenging.
 We’ve driven thousands of miles bouncing our home down all types of roads.
 This has taken a toll on the motorhome and us.
 We’ve had a few mechanical issues and sometimes they test your patience and maximize your stress level.
 It’s during those times that I ask “Is it all worth it?”
 But then I think of all the friendly people we’ve met and all the stories we’ve shared.
 I remember all the great places we’ve visited and all the beautiful country we’ve seen.
 It really has been an amazing adventure.
 And I am truly blessed to be experiencing it with my best friend, my wife.